tigrisdata/terraform-provider-tigris/README.md

 ### tigris_bucket_shadow_config

 The tigris_bucket_shadow_config resource creates and manages a Tigris bucket shadow configuration.
+The shadow configuration is used to setup a source bucket (shadow bucket) that will be used to migrate data to the Tigris bucket.
+You can read more about how this migration works [here](https://www.tigrisdata.com/docs/migration/).

 This resource supports the following actions:

 - Create: Creates a new Tigris bucket shadow configuration.
 - Read: Retrieves information about the existing Tigris bucket shadow configuration.